-Today we’re going to be talking about 7 Things 1031 exchange You Must Know.
+Today we’re going to be talking about the 7 Things 1031 exchange You Must Know.
 This covers about 90% of the things you really need to know the other 10% are just small details.
+Hope you read the complete article.

 What is a 1031 exchange